BLOG

 How Gutenberg Full-Site Editing Will Reshape the WordPress Landscape

-WordPress has been growing at a rate so phenomenal, it’s almost crazy.
-From a blogging platform, it became a framework of choice for all kinds of websites.
-And with WooCommerce, it even permeated the eCommerce industry and took it by storm.
+WordPress has been growing at a rapid rate.
+From a blogging platform, it became a framework of choice for all websites.
+With WooCommerce even permeated the e-commerce industry and took it by storm.

 And there’s still no stopping!

-With the newest features like Gutenberg and REST API, WordPress has literally stunned its community and dumbfounded the people who thought WordPress will soon meet a fateful death.
+With the newest features like Gutenberg and REST API, WordPress has stunned its community and dumbfounded the people who thought WordPress would soon meet a fateful death.

-But one thing is certain at this point: things won’t remain the same as they are now.
-The WordPress landscape is changing and the next few releases could have a huge impact on the WordPress community.
+But one thing is certain: things won’t remain the same.
+The WordPress landscape is changing, and the subsequent few releases could greatly impact the WordPress community.

-What Is Full-Site Editing and What Does It Look Like?
+What Is Full-Site Editing in Gutenburg, and What Does It Look Like?

-Ever since Gutenberg was released, it was certain that it won’t stop at just being a block editor for the post content area.
+Since Gutenberg was released, it has been certain that it won’t be limited to being a block editor for the post content area.

-Hence, Gutenberg has got the WordPress reins for now and it’s leading it towards a future where your site is made up of little blocks that can be customized and pieced together to create an experience you desire.
+Hence, Gutenberg has the WordPress reins for now, and it’s leading the site toward a future where your site is made up of little blocks that can be customized and pieced together to create the desired experience.

-Except that in the Full-Site editing experience of Gutenberg, each of those individual Lego blocks would also be customizable.
-It’s like interactive Lego blocks where you can choose the color of each block along with other things like their shape and size.
+Except for the full-site editing experience of Gutenberg, each of those individual Lego blocks would also be customizable.
+It’s like interactive Lego blocks where you can choose each block’s color and other things like their shape and size.

 Check this demo to get a taste of what full-site editing will look like.

-For example, you are building some landing page on your website and you want to change the position of your Main menu or add some additional link to it.
+For example, you may be building a landing page on your website and want to change the position of your Main menu or add a link to it.

 With full site editing, doing that would be as simple as pointing and clicking to customize the menu structure of the Navigator block and dragging it around wherever you want.